Racial/Ethnic Minority Graduate Fellowship

 FUNDING

-A $15,000 fellowship will be funded to two students.
-Payments will be made in equal installments in September 2025 and January 2026.
+A 15,000 fellowship will be awarded to two students.
+Payments will be made in equal installments in September 2026 and January 2027.
 SSSP believes that the support of students will foster the commitment required to enable the student to fund living arrangements as well as academic or research costs.

 RESPONSIBILITIES OF RECIPIENT